-Mara Moustafine is a writer and researcher whose career has encompassed diverse roles with an international focus.
-She has worked as a diplomat and intelligence analyst for the Australian government, a foreign affairs journalist, a business executive in Asia and as national director of a global human rights organisation.
+Mara Moustafine is an award-winning author and researcher, whose career has encompassed diverse roles with an international focus.
+She has worked as a diplomat and intelligence analyst for the Australian government, a foreign affairs journalist, a business executive in Asia, national director of a global human rights organisation and a tribunal member.

 Born in Harbin, China into a family with Jewish, Russian and Tatar roots, Mara grew up in Sydney, Australia where she emigrated with her family in 1959.
-Bilingual in Russian and English, she majored in government and literature, graduating with a BA (Hons) from Sydney University and later a MA in International Relations from the Australian National University.
+Bilingual in Russian and English, she majored in government and literature, graduating with a BA Hons from the University of Sydney and later a MA in International Relations from the Australian National University.

-Mara’s recent research interests have included the history of the Russian and Jewish communties in China and the Russians in Australia.
-She was senior research associate on the Making Multicultural Australia educational website project.
+Mara’s research interests include cultural diversity, the history of the Russian and Jewish communities in China and Russians in Australia.
+She is Partner Investigator on an Australian Research Council Discovery project on post-war Russian migration from China, led by Professor Sheila Fitzpatrick, and is an Honorary Associate of the History Department at the University of Sydney.
+Previously, she was Senior Research Associate on the Making Multicultural Australia educational website project.

 Mara is a part time Member of the Administrative Appeals Tribunal.
 She lives in Sydney with her husband Andrew Jakubowicz and Tibetan terrier Genghis.